-Brewed For: The Freshest Possible Beer
+Brewed For The Freshest Possible Beer

 Need more info?
-Here are some key words and phrases about the 2018 version of WET.
+Here are some key words and phrases about the 2019 version of WET.

 A GIANT DAMN TRUCK: Where the fresh hops were placed after harvest.

 INTERSTATE 94: The main road he traveled.
-If you’ve ever driven that stretch between roughly Billings and Fargo, dodging elk, blizzards, and monotony, you understand why Dwight is a hero.
+If you’ve ever driven that stretch between roughly Billings and Fargo, dodging elk, surprise blizzards, and monotony, you understand why Dwight is a hero.

 11 POUNDS: This is the amount of hops per barrel of WET.
 An average IPA has two pounds.